Open Bible Data Home About News OET Key

 for someone to reply to what a person has said before hearing it.

-However, it is very difficult to make a depressed person feel better!
+However, when someone is inwardly weak and depressed, it is very difficult to make the person feel better!

-Indeed, wise people try to learn what they should know.
+Indeed, wise people are always trying to learn more.

 16 Giving something to someone can benefit the one who gives it;